-Image Registration with ir-tweak and ir-brute-stos/ir-refine-stos
+Image registration with ir-tweak and ir-brute-stos / ir-refine-stos.

 Both user-guided and automated image registration tools are needed for ssLM and ssTEM.
-User-guided applications are essential because some images (e.g., certain CMP imagery) lack sufficient information to drive automation.
-Ir-tweak is an interactive, multithreaded, cross-platform application for manual slice-to-slice registration.
+User-guided applications are essential because some images (e.g. certain CMP imagery) lack sufficient information to drive automation.
+Ir-tweak is an interactive, multi-threaded, crossplatform application for manual slice-to-slice registration.
 As control points are placed by the user in one image, their locations in the other image are estimated by the current thin-plate spline transform parameters.
 When the user corrects the locations of estimated points in the second image, the transform parameters are updated.
-Figure 8 shows the ir-tweak interface where the operator places points in the fixed image, adjusts their locations on the moving target image, and observes the registration dynamically.
+Figure 8 shows the ir-tweak interface where the operator places points in the fixed image, adjusts their locations on the moving target image and observes the registration dynamically.

-While automated multimodal slice-to-slice registration remains an open challenge (see http://prometheus.med.utah. edu/~marclab/gallery_CS.html for publicly available test sets), such boundary or intercalated registrations are manageable with user-guided tools such as ir-tweak.
+While automated multimodal slice-to-slice registration remains an open challenge (see publicly available tests at http://prometheus.med.utah.edu/~marclab/gallery CS.html), such boundary or intercalated registrations are manageable with user-guided tools such as ir-tweak.
 Conversely, automated ssTEM slice-to-slice (stos) image registration is essential to building volumes, even when image metadata are unavailable.
+As any section may be

+Figure 6.
+Representative tile overlaps randomly selected from a 1000 tile array.
+A: A randomly selected region of rabbit retinal inner plexiform layer displaying parts of section #105 containing 28 overlapping tiles.
+The overlaps are invisible at this magnification.
+Image width = 46.6 μm, M Müller cell processes.
+B. Randomly selected boxed region from A containing tile overlaps, width = 4.76 um.
+Arrows indicate a corner region among four tiles.
+A pair of vesicles (circled) is enlarged in the inset at left showing a misalignment between upper and lower tiles (arrows) corresponding to 7.8 nm or roughly 1/3 vesicle.
+The four corner region (arrows) is enlarged in the inset at right, showing no significant misalignment.
+The shaded margins of each tile are due to image processing edge enhancements.
+Most tiles have no measurable misalignment.
+AC, amacrine cell terminal.

-As any section may be distorted by stretching or electron-optical defects, stos registration is similar to ir-refinegrid, with two differences.
-Since the orientation of slice pairs is arbitrary, we cannot use image correlation to estimate image-to-image translation parameters.
-Instead, we first perform a brute force search (ir-stos-brute) for tile translation/rotation parameters by downscaling the section mosaics to 128×128 pixel thumbnails and preprocessing (ir-blob) to enhance large blob-like features, preventing feature washout when downscaling.
-These parameters are then used to initialize the mesh transform at a fine resolution (ir-stosgrid) and applied to a "moving" slice relative to a chosen fixed slice.
-Figure 9 is from a down-sampled QuickTime movie (see Video S1) of a mouse retinal microneuroma ssTEM dataset acquired manually on film and automatically built into a volume of 45 auto-registered mosaics.
-This is a representative legacy dataset and is by far the most challenging type of data
+distorted by stretching or electron-optical defects, stos registration is similar to ir-refine-grid, with two differences.
+Since the orientation of slice pairs is arbitrary, we cannot use image correlation to estimate image to image translation parameters.
+Instead, we first perform a brute force search (ir-stos-brute) for tile translation/rotation parameters by downscaling the section mosaics to 128x128 pixel thumbnails and pre-processing (ir-blob) to